mlcommons/inference/graph/R-GAT/README.md

 This is the reference implementation for MLPerf Inference Graph Neural Network.
 The reference implementation currently uses Deep Graph Library (DGL), and pytorch as the backbone of the model.

+**Hardware requirements:** The minimun requirements to run this benchmark are ~600GB of RAM and ~2.3TB of disk.
+This requires to create a memory map for the graph features and not load them to memory all at once.
+If you want to load all the features to ram, you will need ~3TB and can be done by using the flag `--in-memory`

 ## Supported Models

 | model | accuracy | dataset | model source | precision | notes |